jonhare/COMP6237/_includes/cwk1.md

 ### Deliverables
 There are four deliverables for this coursework:

-* **Project Brief.** Teams must submit a short (1 side A4 max) project brief by **Friday 12th February**.
+* **Project Brief.** Teams must submit a short (1 side A4 max) project brief to ECS handin by **Friday 17th February**.
 In addition to describing the proposed project, the brief must include the names and email addresses of all the team members.
-* **Project Pitch + Q&A.** In the tutorial slot on the Friday of week 4 the groups will provide a 2 minute pitch of the project to the class, followed by 3 minutes of discussion.
+* **Project Pitch + Q&A.** In the afternoon slot on the Friday of week 4 (24th Feb) the groups will provide a 2 minute pitch of the project to the class, followed by 3 minutes of open discussion/questions.
-* **Conference Paper.** Teams must submit a final report in the style of a conference paper by **16:00 on Thursday 5th May** to ECS Handin.
+* **Conference Paper.** Teams must submit a final report in the style of a conference paper by **16:00 on Wednesday 10th May** to ECS Handin.
 The paper must use the [ACM proceedings style](https://www.acm.org/publications/proceedings-template) and be at most 6 pages in length, including all references and appendices (if used).
 Additionally each team is required to submit a proposed marks distribution form (see below).
 * **Project Presentation.** Teams will present their work during the lecture/tutorial slots from the end of week 11.
-A timetable of presentations will be published nearer the time.
+To ensure fairness, all teams must be prepared to present in the first of these sessions, and the presentation order will be picked randomly during the sessions.

 ### Notes
 * Students taking COMP6208 Advanced Machine Learning must ensure that they are tackling a different problem to the one they choose in that module.
-* Teams can book time to meet with the teaching staff during the tutorial slots in weeks 5 through 8 should they need help or guidance.
+* Teams can book time to meet with Markus or Jon (ideally in the unused lecture slots) should they need help or guidance.
+Enrique is available at the Zepler help desk every Monday and can also offer advice.
 * ECS Handin wasn't really designed with group submissions in mind; **each team should nominate a team leader to make the submission on behalf of their team**.
 The other team members will see that handin says that their submission is overdue, however this can be safely ignored.

 ## Marking and Feedback
 Each team will receive an overall mark (broken down into sub-categories).
 Individual marks will be assigned based on a split decided by the team.
 Full details below:

 #### Learning Outcomes

 * Solve real-word data-mining, data-indexing and information extraction tasks
 * Demonstrate knowledge and understanding of:
 	- Key concepts, tools and approaches for data mining on complex unstructured data sets